Neo-Solon/Citizens-Standard/README.md

-# The Citizens Standard — Interactive Engine
+# The Citizens Standard — Interactive Model Builder

 > Build your own monetary system.
 Adjust K1, K2, K3 issuance channels and see how a citizen retires under your rules — then compare against Fed status quo, Chicago Plan, Friedman's k-rule, Bitcoin, Alaska PFD, UBI, and MMT.